Camtrup/StonkApp/Stonk/README.md

 Using this we are able to get information about every given stock in real-time.

 ## Maven build
-Maven is a software project management and comprehension tool.
+Maven is a software project management and building tool.
 Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.
 The Maven-build for our app needs at least Java version 14, and JavaFX version 11.

 ## SpotBugs, CheckStyle and JaCoCo